 This post may contain affiliate links.
 Read my whole disclosure here.

-The beginning of preschool is an important moment for every child and it can bring a lot of joy for seeing your child reaching this milestone, but also a lot of worries about how he will adjust to this change.
+The beginning of preschool is an important moment for every child, and it can bring a lot of joy for seeing your child reaching this milestone, but also a lot of worries about how he will adjust to this change.

 There is no magic solution on how to prepare for preschool, but there are some helpful ways to make this moment easier for your child and for you too!

-If you are preparing for the first day at preschool, I also prepared a nice printable to download at the end of the article, I hope you will enjoy it!
+If you are preparing for the first day at preschool, I also prepared a nice printable to download at the end of the article, and I hope you will enjoy it!

-My boy started going to creche when he was 11 months old, so at that point, there were not so many ways to help him prepare and I focused more on giving him a long adjustment period and seeking for support from his teacher to make this change easier.
+My boy started going to daycare when he was 11 months old, so at that point, there were not so many ways to help him prepare, and I focused more on giving him a long adjustment period and seeking support from his teacher to make this change easier.

-At the end of the article, you can find a resource that I created for helping him adjust to this change and making the first day of preschool happier for all of us; you can print the file and use it with your child too!
+At the end of the article, you can find a resource that I created to help him adjust to this change and make the first day of preschool happier for all of us.
+You can print the file and use it with your child as well!

 How to prepare for preschool: 7 ways to make this change easier